What is chin augmentation?

 Chin implants are made of silicone or Gore-Tex.
 The material is biocompatible, which means it won’t harm your surrounding living tissue.
 For people who are in good physical health, chin augmentation is considered a safe, low-risk procedure.
 As with all forms of surgery, some risks may occur, such as numbness, bleeding, infection, or wound breakdown, for example.
 Most risks and side effects are minor, although serious risks, such as blood clots, are possible.

 Yes.
 Besides chin implants, it is possible to improve chin contours in other ways.
-At the Michael Horn Center for Cosmetic Surgery, we offer two additional procedures you might also consider.
+At the Michael Horn Center for Plastic Surgery, we offer two additional procedures you might also consider.
 The first is dermal fillers, which involves injecting a solution into your chin to improve your chin shape for up to one year.
 Unlike a chin implant, the results aren’t permanent.
 Another “permanent” option is facial fat transfer, which involves injecting your body fat into areas of your face where you want to increase volume.
 To discuss your options, contact our office to set up a consultation.

 All surgery leaves scars.
 The chin augmentation scar is usually small and unnoticeable.
 It is not easily seen by others since the scar is discreetly placed under your chin.
 Typically, the scar will become softer and lighter over time until it blends in with the surrounding skin.
 Mature scars may appear lighter or smoother than the skin around them.
 If you have a history of keloid or hypertrophic scarring, let Dr. Horn know during your consultation.